 Most reef-building corals contain zooxanthellae, which are single-celled dinoflagellates that live within the coral’s tissue.
 Corals and zooxanthellae have a symbiotic relationship.
 Zooxanthellae provide carbohydrates to the coral through photosynthesis, allowing their host (the coral) to direct resources toward growth and constructing its calcium carbonate skeleton.
-The coral, in return, provides the zooxanthellae with nutrients and a protected environment.
+The coral host, in return, provides the zooxanthellae with nutrients and a protected environment.

 The loss of zooxanthellae makes the white calcium carbonate coral skeleton visible through the transparent tissue, making the coral appear bright white or ‘bleached’.
-Corals can survive for some time (e.g., several days or months) without their zooxanthellae, but their ability to survive depends upon the level and type of stress and the sensitivity of the coral.
-If stressors persist, corals may then starve and die.
+Corals can survive for some time (i.e., several days or months) without their zooxanthellae, but their ability to survive depends upon the level and type of stress and the sensitivity of the coral.
+If stressors persist, corals may starve and die.

 Bleaching also occurs in other animals with zooxanthellae, such as foraminifera, sponges, anemones and giant clams.